|

 Review/plot:

 Well, this is second half of my "The Golden Age of Marvel Comics" trade.
 These are later stories - i'm not sure that they really should qualify as "Golden Age".
 They're all post-WWII stories, or stories where the timeline really isn't important.
 Following the "it's in continuity unless contradicted by a post-FF #1 story, i'm including some pretty far out tales, including the first story, which features Earthlings living on Uranus amongst the Uranians and traveling back to confer with Earth's scientists.
-To my knowledge there's never been any other indication that there was life on Uranus in the MU, but we'll see (Update: The Agents of Atlas series has brought all of this into continuity).
-As far as summing things up i'll try to put my individual ratings after each review and then give an overall summary in the regular place.
+To my knowledge there's never been any other indication that there was life on Uranus in the MU, but we'll see (Update: I've split the Marvel Boy stuff out into separate entries since more of them were reprinted thanks to the Agents of Atlas series.
+And it's actually earlier stories including Fantastic Four #164-165 and Quasar #2 that confirm that the Marvel Boy stuff was in continuity.).

 Venus #18: Venus, goddess of love, fights Neptunia, daughter of Neptune, and stops her scheme of selling houses near the seashore, wiping them out with tidal waves, and then building and selling more houses.